Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/README.md

 {% endhint %}

 {% hint style="info" %}
-When using AEP Consent for Edge do we currently specify what field group you need to include to your profile schema for consent in our docs?
+See the setup guide for [Adobe Experience Platform Consent](../consent-for-edge-network/README.md) for instructions on setting up the extension and profile schema for proper usage.
 {% endhint %}

 {% tabs %}